 Just south of Vaison-la-Romaine, a fringe of jagged rock known as the Dentelles (or lace) de Montmirail rises abruptly above the hills.
 Our hike weaves among oak forests and hidden vineyards, following the ridge of the Dentelles to the beautiful town of

-Day 4 — Bonnieux/Lacoste
+Day 4 — Lacoste/Lourmarin

 Day 5 — Lubéron/Gordes

 Artists and writers have long flocked to the Luberon, a string of mountains dotted with age-old villages, castles, and ancient beehive huts called bories.
 Our trail takes us toward the 12th century abbey Notre-Dame de Sénanque, one of the purest remaining examples of Cistercian architecture, where monks still cultivate lavender and honey.
 From mid-June to late-August, you may have the chance to see the monastery's lavender fields in bloom.
 Set out through the garrigue (scrub filled with wild herbs) on our way to the hilltop village of Gordes.
-(6 miles walking, 3–4 hours) Le Mas de Guilles in Lourmarin (B,L,D)
+(6 miles hiking, 3–4 hours) Le Mas de Guilles in Lourmarin (B,L,D)

-Day 6 — Roussillon/St.-Rémy-de-Provence
+Day 6 — Roussillon/St-Rémy-de-Provence

 Follow the lush trail of the Aiguebrun river into the heart of the Lubéron.
 Climb up to the stunning 3,000 year-old Buoux Fort, set dizzyingly above sheer cliffs, and explore its secret passageways.

 Then travel to Roussillon for lunch.
-Radiant ochre cliff s and pinnacles buttress this hilltop town, and its houses are painted with ochre sands in a palette ranging from pale yellow to crimson.
+Radiant ochre cliffs and pinnacles buttress this hilltop town, and its houses are painted with ochre sands in a palette ranging from pale yellow to crimson.
 Take a stroll through the brilliant sands of an abandoned ochre

 Hotel Gounod (B,L,D)